samuraininja84/Thimble/README.md

 - Drag in the Dialogue Runner Prefab with the Dialogue Runner Referencer Component into your Scene.
 - Press Play and Run your Dialogue until the Function is called.

-# Recommended Set-Up For Full Use Of The System:
+# Recommended Function Set-Up For Full Use Of The System:
 - Create a new Script and add the IFunctionHandle interface to the Class Definition.
 - This will require you to implement the ActivateFunctions & DeactivateFunctions methods.
 - These methods are to be called when you want to Add / Remove a Function to/from a Dialogue Runner.

 - Inside the ActivateFunctions method, you can put any Functions you want to Create & Turn On using the CreateFunction and ActivateFunction Methods.
 - You must pass the runner, the Function data, and the method to be called when the Function is executed.